jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_iii.rst

         # if not p and q:
             return False

-  still green.
-I "multiply" the not_ by each symbol in the parentheses
+  I "multiply" not_ by the symbols in the parentheses

   .. code-block:: python